itsantonle/se-2144-prelims/README.md

 Deployed on: https://se-2144-prelims-legayada.netlify.app/

 # Notes on use
-when cloning from the repo (running program from vscode)
+when cloning/forking from the repo (running program from vscode)
 ```
 cd se-2144-prelims-legayada
 npm run dev